mmriz16/aghatis/README.md

 ## License

-All rights reserved by Aghatis.
+All rights reserved by PT Aghatis Karya Indonesia.